ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The "RateLimit-Policy" response header field indicates the quota policies currently associated with the client.
 Its value is informative.

 The field is a non-empty List of Items.
 Each item is a [quota policy](#quota-policy).
+Two quota policies MUST NOT be associated with the same quota units value.

 This field can convey the time window associated with the expiring-limit, as shown in this example: